Andrewodwyer/project3-battleships/README.md

     - [Colorama](https://pypi.org/project/colorama/)
     Colorama was used a number of times for UX design
     - Error text red, indicating there was an error
     - Hit or Miss.
-I used a red background for a hit and a blue background for a miss, for both the tracking boards (showing where the played had shot) and player ship positions (showing if the computer had hit the players ship).
+I used a red background for a hit and a blue background for a miss, for both the tracking boards (showing where the player had shot) and player ship positions (showing if the computer had hit the players ship).
     - Red background with an ‘X’ for a hit or blue background with a ‘O’ for miss.
     - Text for hit and miss.
 I used the same red and blue backgrounds for the text that was printed to the terminal after the players turn and computers turn
     ![hit, miss and ship colour](images/game_play.png)

 - time.sleep()
-    - After player shot and received the information on whether it was a hit or miss, I wanted a delay of 1 second so the player could take it in before been distracted by the to grids again.
+    - After player shot and received the information on whether it was a hit or miss, I wanted a delay of 1 second so the player could take it in before been distracted by the two grids again.
     ![time.sleep(1)](images/time_sleep.png)

 - Game Board design:
     - The player tracking grid and the player ship positions were on top of each other initially, making it hard to see without scrolling up.
 In order to fix this I placed 2 grids side by side in the print_board function and gave it parameters for 2 boards, the tracking board and the players ship positions.
-    This function is called in the main game and is given the arguments, player_tracking_board and player_board to print these boards to the terminal
+    This function is called in the main game and is given the arguments, player_shot and player_board to print these boards to the terminal

 ## Manual Testing